last-voice/mounty/README.md

 You are in a flight zone, swimming in the water or joined by a friend, who can't fly jet?\
 You wanna ride on, but your armor is low and you should repair asap?\
-You wanna show of with these awesome mounts, which nobody else has got (except, everybody got it;)?\
+You wanna show off with these awesome mounts, which nobody else has got (except, everybody got it;)?\
 You got some favourite mounts for all these occasions and just want to be surprised, which mount will summon next?

 All this can be done with __Mounty #TLV__ and all this will happen _magically_ with just __1 single key__ pressed.